-Serbia: A new record of TENTA, Connected for 40 days without a break7.
-March 2014. / News Serbia Energy
+Serbia: A new record of TENTA, Connected for 40 days without a break, News Serbia Energy

 Thermal power plant “Nikola Tesla A” registered another record in its extremely rich production history.
 All six units of this power plant, for the first time since they were built and connected to the EPS power system, continuously produce and supply electricity for more than 40 days.